 Ajax for the masses

 This morning I read an article, which complains about Swedish web sites being outdated since they’re not using “new” technologies such as Ajax.

 However, Ajax is not exactly new, since the technology has been around since 1998.
 It’s very hyped, yes, but that is a completely different thing.
 It’s just “web standards with a little Microsoft stuff thrown in”, as Zeldman recently put it.

 Second, there could be another reason why the sites are not using Ajax.
-Ever considered that?
 Why should a plain informative site use Ajax in the first place?
 The articles makes heavy notion of web-based map services, which is one of the best examples of sites that get an enhanced user experience with Ajax.
 However, last time I checked, the number of Swedish sites with map related content is quite low.
 If it is so important to use it, why doesn’t Computer Sweden themselves use Ajax on their site?